nodejs/node/doc/api/domain.markdown

 Domains provide a way to handle multiple different IO operations as a single group.
-If any of the event emitters or callbacks registered to a domain emit an `error` event, or throw an error, then the domain object will be notified, rather than losing the context of the error in the `process.on('uncaughtException')` handler, or causing the program to exit immediately with an error code.
+If any of the event emitters or callbacks registered to a domain emit an `'error'` event, or throw an error, then the domain object will be notified, rather than losing the context of the error in the `process.on('uncaughtException')` handler, or causing the program to exit immediately with an error code.